 By Thomas L. Chenhall

-There are now two programs available which are both used to explore Pascalloid structures.
-The 2D /3D name-changed "Pascal's Canvas 4.8" has been seriously updated, allowing representation of large Pascalloids.
-In addition to its original “Introduction Mode”, there are many bitmap output modes, as well as finalized self-contained help system.
+The horizontal addition in r-base was originally formulated within the 2D /3D "Pascal's Canvas 4.8", my software allowing representation of large essentially 2D cross-sections of these Pascalloids.
+In that software, beyond its original “Introduction Mode”, there are many bitmap output modes, along with a possibly finalized self-contained help system.

 On the mathematical edge of Pascalloids, I am beginning work on a Combinatoric / Algebraic Dodecahedron, assembled from ten shape-summated cubes, each of which is compressed along two opposite corners, and each rotationally translated to the correct angle.
 These will take yet more time to complete.